bIgBV/start-page/README.md

 * bower

 # Installation
-To install simply run `npm install` and `bower install` to install the required packages and run `grunt` to run it's default tasks.
+To install clone this repo and run `npm install` and `bower install` to install the required packages and run `grunt` to run it's default tasks.

 At it's current state it: